Skip to main content

 Seeley County Water District Wastewater Treatment Plant Upgrade Project

 A Membrane Bioreactor or MBR System for Wastewater was selected as the preferred alternative over a Biolac Wastewater System, and the design was advanced to sixty percent.
-In April 2022 an amendment to the agreement were submitted to the State Water Resources Control Board (SWRCB), this is mainly because because construction costs have escalated significantly over the last few years due to supply chain and labor shortages, and the funding level in the Agreement was developed in 2018 based on preliminary information.
+In April 2022 an amendment to the agreement was submitted to the State Water Resources Control Board (SWRCB), this is mainly because because construction costs have escalated significantly over the last few years due to supply chain and labor shortages, and the funding level in the Agreement was developed in 2018 based on preliminary information.

 Here's a general list of potential items for improvement at a wastewater treatment facility: